Miserlou/CitizenMediaNotary/README.md

 I think I'm going to do this one in Node because Django doesn't play super nicely with non relational databases.

-The drawback is that Node is kind of a pain in the ass to deploy.
+The drawback is that Node is kind of a pain in the ass to deploy, especially with SSL.

 ## Database